Dg-separable dg-extensions: Characterisation of dg-separable dg-field extensions

 We summarise the results in the following

 \begin{Theorem} Let $K$ be a field, let $(A,d_A)$ and let $(B,d_B)$ be graded commutative dg-division rings over $K$.
-Let $\varphi:(B,d_B)\ra (A,d_A)$ be a dg-extension. \begin{itemize} \item Then $\ker(d_A)$ and $\ker(d_B)$ are graded-commutative graded-division rings. \item If $(B,d_B)$ is acyclic, then also $(A,d_A)$ is acyclic and \begin{itemize} \item the dg-extension is dg-separable if the induced graded-extension $\ker(d_B)\ra\ker(d_A)$ is graded separable. \item If the characteristic of $K$ is different from $2$, then the dg-extension is dg-separable if and only if the induced graded-extension $\ker(d_B)\ra\ker(d_A)$ is graded-separable. \end{itemize} \item If $K$ is of characteristic different from $2$, and if $d_B=0$ and $(A,d_A)$ is acyclic, then the dg-extension is not dg-separable. \item If $K$ is of characteristic different from $2$, and $C$ is a graded-commutative gr-division ring, then there is a field $D$ such that $C\simeq D[T,T^{-1}]$ for some $T$ in non zero even degree.
+Let $\varphi:(B,d_B)\ra (A,d_A)$ be a dg-extension. \begin{itemize} \item Then $\ker(d_A)$ and $\ker(d_B)$ are graded-commutative graded-division rings. \item If $(B,d_B)$ is acyclic, then also $(A,d_A)$ is acyclic and \begin{itemize} \item the dg-extension is dg-separable if the induced graded-extension $\ker(d_B)\ra\ker(d_A)$ is graded separable. \item If the characteristic of $K$ is different from $2$, then the dg-extension is dg-separable if and only if the induced graded-extension $\ker(d_B)\ra\ker(d_A)$ is graded-separable. \end{itemize} \end{itemize} Suppose now that the characteristic of $K$ is different from $2$. \begin{itemize} \item If $d_B=0$ and $(A,d_A)$ is acyclic, then the dg-extension is not dg-separable. \item If $(B,d_B)$ is acyclic and $\ker(d_B)$ is concentrated in degree $0$, and if $\ker(d_A)$ is not concentrated in degree $0$, then the dg-extension is not dg-separable. \item If $(C,d_C)$ is a graded-commutative acyclic gr-division ring such that $\ker(d_C)$ is not concentrated in degree $0$, then there is a field $D$ such that $C\simeq D[T,T^{-1}]$ for some $T$ in non zero even degree.
 An extension $D_1[T^n,T^{-n}]\ra D_2[T,T^{-1}]$ is graded-separable if and only if the field extension $D_1\lra D_2$ is separable and $n$ is invertible in $D_1$. \end{itemize} \end{Theorem}